jellyfin-archive/jellyfin-docs/general/clients/installing-kodi.md

 This will help keep your media libraries up to date without waiting for a periodic resync from Kodi.

 **Note: Kodi's default skin does not display all unicode characters.
-To display unicode characters the skins font must be changed**
+To display unicode characters the skin's font must be changed**